Heat kernel of non-minimal second-order operators: Applications

 where $\mathds{1}^{\mu\nu}{}_{\alpha\beta} = \frac{1}{2} \left( \delta^\mu{}_\alpha \delta^\nu{}_\beta - \delta^\nu{}_\alpha \delta^\mu{}_\beta \right)$ is the identity and the operator is acting on a quantum field bearing contra-variant indices.
 We first specialize to momentum space and invert the principal symbol, and then we calculate $\hM_2$, finding

 As in the previous example, we have decided to sort the covariant derivatives such that the rightmost one generates divergences of $B^{\rho\sigma}$.
 Both $\hK$ and $\hM_2$ are singular for $b \zeta = -2$, which is exactly the value for which the Lagrangian \eqref{eq:lagrangian-kalb-ramond} propagates only the transverse modes.
 Due to the linear dependence on $\zeta$ in $D^{\alpha\beta \,\, \mu\nu}{}_{\rho\sigma}$ this example falls into the simplified category of non-minimal operators dealt with in Subsect.\ \ref{subsect:tr-log-pric-part-simple}.
-Thus, to find contribution to the trace of $\ha_2$ due to the non-minimal part of the operator we have to insert the tensors written in the previous equations \eqref{eqs:tensors-kalb-ramond} into Eq.s\ \eqref{eq:result-int-no-FRiem-terms}, \eqref{eq:result-int-no-Riem-M-terms} and \eqref{eq:result-int-no-Riem-terms}.
+Thus, to find contribution to the trace of $\ha_2$ due to the non-minimal part of the operator we have to insert the tensors written in the previous equations \eqref{eqs:tensors-kalb-ramond} into Eqs.\ \eqref{eq:result-int-no-FRiem-terms}, \eqref{eq:result-int-no-Riem-M-terms} and \eqref{eq:result-int-no-Riem-terms}.
 Performing the $\zeta$ integral we find

-Next, we consider the remaining part of the trace-log of the operator \eqref{eq:op-kalb-ramond}, i.e., that which depends on the endomorphism.
+Next, we consider the remaining part of the trace log of the operator \eqref{eq:op-kalb-ramond}, i.e., that which depends on the endomorphism.
 By using Eq.\ \eqref{eq:result-end-terms} we obtain the contribution to the trace of the second Seeley-DeWitt coefficient, and the complete form of the trace of this coefficient is given by

 The gauge theory of a Kalb-Ramond field is written in terms of the square of the field strength $\nabla_{[\mu} B_{\nu\rho]}$.
 The endomorphism that is obtained by choosing a Lagrangian quadratic in this field strength is